dvdwinden/remyvdw/src/index.md

 As part of a small design team I've experienced every aspect of the design process, and created work for a variety of clients—many of them socially engaged.

 When at home, I watch, read, listen to and play many things.
-CurrentlyI'm very much living up to my 30s by taking pictures of birds and baking my own bread.
+Currently I'm very much living up to my 30s by taking pictures of birds and baking my own bread.